MicrosoftDocs/visualstudio-docs/docs/ide/reference/runexit-devenv-exe.md

 ## Arguments

-*SolutionName*<br/>
+- *SolutionName*

   The full path and name of a solution file.

-*ProjectName*<br/>
+- *ProjectName*

   The full path and name of a project file.

-`/Out` *OutputFilename*<br/>
+- `/Out` *OutputFilename*

   Optional.
 The name of a file that you want to send the tool's output to.
 If the file already exists, the tool appends the output to the end of the file.

 ## Remarks